tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 - 2020-11-16: Notes on recommended reactor implementation patterns, approve ADR (@erikgrinaker)

+- 2021-02-04: Update with new P2P core and Transport API changes (@erikgrinkaer).

 ## Context

 In [ADR 061](adr-061-p2p-refactor-scope.md) we decided to refactor the peer-to-peer (P2P) networking stack.
 The first phase is to redesign and refactor the internal P2P architecture, while retaining protocol compatibility as far as possible.